No Products in the Cart

 If you are not sure if a queen-size bed is right for you, take some time and consider the factors listed below before making a purchase:

 As you know, a queen bed is 60 inches wide and 80 inches long, making it much larger than a full or twin size bed.
 Can your room accommodate this extra space?
 Will you still have room for a dresser or nightstand?
 And will there be enough walkable space to comfortably navigate the room?

 Queen beds are best suited for bedrooms that have at least 10 feet by 10 feet of space.
 Having too small of a room can make the bed feel overwhelming and cramped, making it difficult to move around or even open and close the door.
 On the other hand, queen beds can also complement larger rooms with as much as 10 feet by 14 feet of space, creating a luxurious and comfortable atmosphere.

 So taking your room measurements into consideration can help prevent a cramped bedroom.
 And remember, if your room doesn't quite fit a queen bed, smaller sizes are always available.
 Don't sacrifice comfort and functionality for an oversized bed that ends up making your space feel cluttered.

 Did you know that the dimensions of your bed frame can also play a big role in the overall comfort and functionality of your sleep setup?
 Yes, you heard it right!

-The bed frame dimension for a queen size mattress is 62 to 65 inches by 82 to 85 inches.
+The recommended bed frame size for a queen mattress is 62 to 65 inches by 82 to 85 inches.

 Using a bed frame that is too small could leave your queen mattress hanging off the sides, causing discomfort and potentially damaging the structure of the bed frame.
 On the flip side, using a bed frame that is too large can result in excess space around the edges of the mattress, throwing off both comfort and aesthetics in your bedroom.